AEPKILL/husky-di/docs/apis.md

 ### getAllRegisteredServiceIdentifiers

-Get all service identifiers registered on the container.
+Gets all service identifiers registered on the container:

-e.g.

 ```typescript
 const serviceIdentifiers = container.getAllRegisteredServiceIdentifiers();